 One of the worst experiences a family can experience is not being able to locate a deceased will or other documents needed to settle an estate.

-Not being able to locate these documents leads to unnecessary legal fees and serious family disputes among family members.
-Family members and attorneys use The U.S. Will Registry to search for missing wills and estate documents that might be lost, misplaced or even thought to have never existed.
+Not being able to locate these documents leads to unnecessary legal fees, serious family disputes and often separation.
+Family members and attorneys use The U.S. Will Registry to search for missing wills and estate documents that might be lost, misplaced, or even thought to have never existed.

 "My family knew my mother had an attorney write up her will, but no one knew the name of the attorney.
 It was so long ago.
 We are so thankful the attorney registered her will".
 Michelle Benson

 "Without The U.S. Will Registry, my family would have never been able to find my grandfather’s will written back in 1975".
-So thankful.
 C.L.
 Kennedy

 "My dad did not use an attorney to write his will.
-He told us he did one online 14 years ago, but we could not find it.
+He told us he used an online will service 8 years ago, but we could not find it anywhere in his home.
 Desperate, we did a search on The U.S. Will Registry and he did register his will.
 The registration told us exactly where he hid his will in the house, (Under his bed in a strong box), and it even stated who his friend was that had the duplicate copy of the will.
 This information was priceless.
-It save our family from enormous stress not having to decide what his last wishes "would" have been."
+It saved our family from enormous stress not having to decide what his last wishes 'would' have been."
 M. Strauss TN

-"I know my children will not remember where my will is.
+"I know my children will not remember where my will is in my home, or the attorney I used.
 They refused to discuss my passing.
-I know that registering my will is going to be a big help to them."
+I told them I am registered and that is all they need to know.
 M. J. Brown

-"After not being able to locate either of my parent’s wills, I, and my siblings have registered our wills with The U.S. Will Registry.
+"After not being able to locate either of my parent’s wills, I, and my siblings have registered our wills.
 Now we have peace of mind knowing our own children will not have to go through what we did.".
 A.S.
 Manning

-"I dont want my family to know where my will is.
+"I don't want my family to know where my will is.
 They will make it disappear since two of my children are not in it.
-Registering my Will allows my Will to stay private and found when it is needed.
+Registering my will allows my will to stay private and found when needed.
 Only the children I want to have access to my registration are listed as being allowed to obtain the information."
 V. Bannon